arrikto/kubernetes-enhancements/keps/sig-cli/1802-kustomize-components.md

 minimizes the amount of code changed to simplify review, but a slightly more extensive refactoring is recommended.

-Additionaly, we add some checks to ensure that Kustomizations and normal files are not added to the `components:` list and Components are not added to `resources:`.
+Additionally, we add some checks to ensure that Kustomizations and normal files are not added to the `components:` list and Components are not added to `resources:`.